sadjadalikhani/sadjadalikhani.github.io/_pages/about.md

 ---

-I am Sadjad, a first-year PhD student working in the Wireless Intelligence Lab at ASU under Professor Ahmed Alkhateeb.
-My goals in life are exploring my inner self, the capacity of my mind, the outer world by travelling, communicating with people, and be a good person.
-I don't have many of these at the moment and that's what makes my life exciting and moves me whenever I'm down.
-I'm not here to show off my achievements.
-I'm going to tell about myself and what I think about my work and share some knowledge here.
-Hope it helps me and you.
+I’m Sadjad, a first-year PhD student in the Wireless Intelligence Lab at ASU, working under Professor Ahmed Alkhateeb.
+My goals in life are to explore my inner self, push the limits of my mind, travel and experience the world, connect with people, and strive to be a good person.
+While I haven't achieved many of these yet, that's what makes life exciting and keeps me going whenever I feel down.

+I’m not here to showcase my achievements but to share my thoughts, my perspective on my work, and some knowledge.
+Hopefully, it will benefit both you and me.

-I will have a tab here for my personal thoughts about life and another for science!
+I’ll have one section here for personal reflections on life, and another dedicated to science!